Siroccomeister/f3/docs/stats.md

 <div id="checkerboard-table"></div>

-Now it is tuning time...
+Now it is tuning time... we are making progress.

 <div id="GDMBR"></div>